kensonjohnson/javascript-rpg/README.md

 All credit for the game code and assets goes to the awesome devs at [Coop Mode](https://www.coopmode.dev/).
 The only differences between this repo and the tutorial code is that I'm using [Vite](https://vitejs.dev/) and TypeScript.

 This game uses HTML5, CSS3, and JavaScript.
+Game progress is saved to local storage in the browser.

 ## Playing the Game